bertreb/pimatic-assistant/README.md

 }
 ```

+After the plugin is installed an Assistant device or an Assistant Thermostat device can be added.

 Assistant device
 -----------------
-After the plugin is installed an Assistant device can be added.
+The Assistant device is the main device for adding Pimatic devices to Google Assistant.
 When you add/remove a supported Pimatic device to the Assistant devicelist, the device is automatically added/removed in Nora and Google Assistant.

 Below the settings with the default values.
 In the devices your configure which Pimatic devices will be controlled by Google Assistant and what name they get.
 The name is visible in the Google Assistant and is the name you use in voice commands.
 In this release the SwitchActuator, DimmerActuator, ButtonsDevice, ShutterController, Milight (RGBWZone and FullColorZone) and HeatingThermostat based Pimatic devices are supported.